 16. Measure Distance

 When an object is selected, hold the Option key and hover over another layer.
 Sketch will display the distance between the 2 objects.

 17. Border Radius

 In the Inspector, use the syntax “TopLeft; TopRight; BottomRight; BottomLeft;” in the radius input field to specify different values for each of the corners of an object.

 Command-arrow to resize an object.
 Command-Shift-arrow to resize in increments of 10px.

 Option-click the eye icon in the Layer List to lock a layer.

 Although Sketch tries to keep objects on the pixel grid, a rotation or align action can screw things up.
 If you see a sub-pixel value in the Inspector, use the Round to Pixel menu command to fix the pixel alignment issue.
 I recommend creating a keyboard shortcut, like Command-Option-P.

 Thanks for reading!
-If you have any Sketch tips or shortcuts that you really love, please share!
+If you have any Sketch shortcuts or tips that you really love, please share in the comments below!